Welcome to The Learning Zone!

 Aileen qualified in Ireland with a B.Ed in 1983.
 Having joined DESS in 1991, she is one of our longest serving members of staff, working as both a class teacher and Year Leader before joining the Learning Zone.

 As a qualified workplace coach, Aileen has been coaching her colleagues since 2015.
 Continued professional development through further study has seen Aileen complete the Hornsby Course in Dyslexia and Literacy in 2010, achieving a Post Graduate Certificate in Dyslexia and Literacy from The University of York in 2012.
 She has also attended workshops, short courses and conferences locally on many aspects of learning needs, giving her the opportunity to meet with colleagues from other schools to share experience, knowledge and skills.
-At present Aileen is studying for the National Award for Special Educational Needs Coordinators.
+In April 2017 Aileen completed the National Award for Special Educational Needs Coordinators.

 After having some time out to spend with her family, she returned to DESS as a Learning Support Teacher in 2010.